 Cosmetic Surgery Means So Much More Than We Think by Dr. Kenneth Benjamin Hughes

-Many years ago, a patient came to my office for some revision cosmetic surgery.
-I did what she asked, and she was happy with the improvement.
-A year or two later she returned to my office in Beverly Hills requesting additional surgery for reconstruction of additional areas.
-Although I felt confident that I could improve her physique further, she mentioned to me at the time that she was not working and that she had been diagnosed with a brain tumor.
+Many years ago, a patient came to Dr. Kenneth Benjamin Hughes's office for some revision cosmetic surgery.
+Dr. Kenneth Hughes did what she asked, and she was happy with the improvement.
+A year or two later she returned to his office in Beverly Hills requesting additional surgery for reconstruction of additional areas.
+Although Dr. Hughes felt confident that he could improve her physique further, she mentioned at the time that she was not working and that she had been diagnosed with a brain tumor.

-When she first spoke this, my immediate reaction was that I could not for the life of me understand why she was not focused on the brain tumor and dealing with those life-threatening issues.
-However, as she talked, I became more and more aware of something that I had not considered.
-Some of these body issues, which we consider cosmetic as a society, represent so much more than the issue itself.
+When she first revealed this, Dr. Hughes's immediate reaction was that he could not understand why she was not focused on the brain tumor and dealing with those life-threatening issues.
+However, as she talked, Dr. Kenneth Benjamin Hughes became more and more aware of something that he had not considered.
+Some of these body issues, which are considered cosmetic as a society, represent so much more than the issue itself.
 These cosmetic issues occupy an important register in the mind and in the spirit.
 These cosmetic issues that many consider insignificant or trite are in reality inextricably tied to self worth and self esteem in people in all phases of their life, even those confronting death experiences.

-I have never looked at these surgeries that I perform as something insignificant or less significant than other surgeries that other surgeons may perform.
+Dr. Kenneth Hughes has never looked at these surgeries that he performs as something insignificant or less significant than other surgeries that other surgeons may perform.
 There is no doubt that these plastic or cosmetic surgeries change patients' lives and can give them a new lease on life.
 These surgeries can be much more significant to patients than some of the surgeries that we deem necessary.

-So, for this particular patient, I told her that I would be willing to perform the surgery for her, but I requested that she get clearance from the neurosurgeon and neurologist.
+So, for this particular patient, Dr. Kenneth Hughes told her that he would be willing to perform the surgery for her, but he requested that she get clearance from the neurosurgeon and neurologist.
 She did get clearance, the surgery was performed, and she was happy with the additional improvement.

-I remember that she only paid a small fraction of the surgery fees, promising to pay in the future.
-I agreed to this, not because I thought she would ever pay, but merely because I felt it was the right thing to do.
+The patient only paid a small fraction of the surgery fees, promising to pay in the future.
+Dr. Kenneth Hughes agreed to this, not because he thought she would ever pay, but merely because he felt it was the right thing to do.
 She has followed up over the years through emails in her quest to be cured.
-More recently, I learned that she is indeed better and that she intends to return to her career.
+More recently, Dr. Kenneth Benjamin Hughes learned that she is indeed better and that she intends to return to her career.
 Throughout the emails, she always expressed regret for not having paid.
-I have told her repeatedly that it was probably more important for her to focus on just getting better than worrying about things of that nature.
+Dr. Kenneth Hughes told her repeatedly that it was probably more important for her to focus on just getting better than worrying about things of that nature.

-Oddly enough, I did see her about a year ago at my new office and surgery center in Los Angeles, and she wanted to do another procedure.
-Though she did not schedule the new procedure, she did pay a portion of the old "debt".
-I was surprised, honored, and humbled by her gesture.
-With all of the con-artists and frauds all around me, she reminded me that there are good people out there who do you have a moral compass and who will actually return the settle up with old friend.
+Oddly enough, Dr. Kenneth Hughes did see her in 2018 at his office and surgery center in Los Angeles, and she wanted to do another procedure.
+Though she did not schedule the new procedure, she did pay a portion of the old debt.
+Dr. Kenneth Hughes was surprised, honored, and humbled by her gesture.
+With all of the con-artists and frauds all around, she reminded everyone that there are good people out there who do have a moral compass and who will actually return to settle up with an old friend.